psfinaki/Finelines/README.md

 ## Help needed!

 This project is a result of a few months of exciting mornings with computational expressions in F#.
 Before I continue, I need to understand if this is of some use.
-Feel free to create issues and pull requests or just reach out to me with your feedback.
+Feel free to create issues and pull requests or just reach out to me with your feedback via [Discussions](https://github.com/psfinaki/Finelines/discussions).